PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 cd ~
 ```

 To simplify installation and usage, you will want to add various directories to your PATH when you enter the git-bash session.
-To do this, open notepad, paste the following, and save it as **%USERPROFILE%/.bashrc**:
+To do this, open notepad, paste the following, and save it as **%USERPROFILE%\.bashrc**:
 ```bash
 export PATH=${PATH}:${USERPROFILE}/android/sdk/platform-tools
 export PATH=${PATH}:${USERPROFILE}/android/sdk/tools